nsx31/java-notes/Collection.md

 5. **Map :** When we want to store collection object in key value pair in that case we use map interface.

 #### Comparable interface :
-When we want the default sorting order i.e sorting order that collection frameword offers then use this interface.
+When we want the default sorting order i.e sorting order that collection framework offers then use this interface.

 #### Comparator interface :
 But if want to create our own sorting order then use this inteface.